muellmusik/SC-NIME2020/first-steps/SynthDefs.md

 type SynthDef, it has to have a unique name, once is created we need to load it on the Server using the message &rsquo;.add&rsquo;.
 Now is a good time to boot the Server.

+    s.boot; // boot the server. you can also do this from the Server menu in the IDE

     SynthDef(\mySynth, {|out = 0, amp = 0.6|
     	var sig; sig = SinOsc.ar([120.0, 121.0]); // a two output sine oscillator synth.
     	sig = sig / 2;